osilander/hourglass-assembly/README.md

 ## the general format to find variant calls within intron (or exons)
 bedtools intersect -a cl3-dv-merged.vcf.gz -b braker.introns1.bed -header > cl3-dv-merged.introns.vcf
 ```

+## Figure plotting

+The data necessary for figure plotting and the plotting code itse;f are available.
+It should be possible to download the R code and the `./data` folder and run the R code.
+Some library installs may be necessary.
+In addition, the proper working directory `setwd()` will need to be set.